cloneofsimo/paint-with-words-sd/README.md

 <!-- #endregion -->

 > "A digital painting of a half-frozen lake near mountains under a full moon and aurora.
 A boat is in the middle of the lake.
 Highly detailed."

+> Notice how nearly all of the composition remains the same, other than the position of the moon.

 ---